-This release of the app contains the January, February, and March scenes in their full glory.
+This release of the app contains the first four scenes in their full glory.
 The sun rises and falls in real time, storms pass through, flowers bloom, the moon and stars cross the sky.
 Smaller details like chimney smoke and animal footprints come and go.
 The image "lives" throughout the day, drawing you in, suggesting stories, and rewarding quiet observation.

 Through 2019 we'll continue bringing these worlds back to life, releasing a new scene every month as part of this app; no additional purchase necessary.

 Join us for this 25th anniversary celebration of these unique artworks!